Higher Certificate in Healthcare Support Practice - (Apprenticeship)

 - Fees can also be paid by one's employer as part of training fees.

-Successful apprentices can progress to senior healthcare assistant roles in a variety of health care settings.
-They can also progress their education and training in the areas of social care, nursing or community studies at third level colleges.
+They can also progress their education and training in the areas of social care, nursing or community studies at third-level colleges.